Avaray/dav.one/src/content/article/the-ways-and-costs-of-generating-graphics-using-stable-diffusion/index.md

 If you wan't to pay for a service, I recommend [renting a server](/the-ways-and-costs-of-generating-graphics-using-stable-diffusion#renting-servers).

 Recently, I've found a repository that allows you to use InvokeAI on Free Tier.
 You can find it [here](https://github.com/i-huzaifa-arshad/InvokeAi-Colab).
 I assume that with [tunneling](https://ngrok.com/our-product/secure-tunnels), it's possible to use other UIs.
-However, I don't intend to check it, as generating images on Colab is currently several times slower than on a single RTX 4090.
+However, I don't intend to check it, as generating images on Colab is currently several times slower than on a single RTX4090.
 For me, it's not worth it.

 ## Dedicated Websites